A high-efficiency and low-dissipation hybrid weighted essentially non-oscillatory scheme: Concluding remarks

 \section{Concluding remarks}

 We propose a simple hybrid WENO scheme to increase computational efficiency and decrease numerical dissipation.
-Based on the characteristic-wise approach, the scheme switches the numerical flux of each characteristic variables between that of WENO scheme and its optimal linear scheme according to a discontinuity detector measuring the non-resolvability of the linear scheme.
-As shown by a number numerical examples that the overall efficiency are always higher than $98\%$, the hybrid scheme increase the computational efficiency greatly.
-Also, by choosing the single, broadly effective parameter of the discontinuity detector, much lower numerical dissipation is achieved without compensation of robustness.
-In addition, since the method uses a general characteristic-wise formulation of WENO scheme, it can be applied to multiple-species flows, in which the overhead of local characteristic projection and WENO weights calculation is even much more serious.
+Based on characteristic-wise hybridization, the scheme switches the numerical flux of each characteristic variables between that of the WENO scheme and its optimal linear scheme according to a discontinuity detector measuring the resolvability of the linear scheme.
+As shown by a number of numerical examples the overall computational efficiency, measured by the fraction of linear flux used, is always higher than $98\%$, shows that the hybridization increases the computational efficiency greatly.
+Also, by choosing a general effective threshold for the discontinuity detector, compared to the original WENO scheme, considerable lower numerical dissipation is achieved in smooth region without compensating the robustness for capturing discontinuities.
+Note that the method can be applied for multiple-species flows with even higher computational efficiency due to the serious overhead of local characteristic projection and WENO weights calculation for each species.